apchsh/SAFPhot/README.md

 ## ToDo - Version 0.1

 - Add an end-to-end test to the code with examples from the 1.0m and 1.9m telescope header files.
 Add other tests as appropriate.
-- Review new files which have been added, to see if the code can be better organised.
 - Add functionality in photsort.py to continue from a partially completed run of SAFPhot.
 In other words don't re-run all processing.
+- Review mandatory vs optional arguments so safphot can be run on reduced images from other programs.
-- Review output format of the flux files.
-Combine into FITS megafiles?
+- Review output format of all files.
+Consolidate as much as possible, particularly main output file from plot.py.
+Combine flux into FITS megafiles?
 - Check compatability with latest DONUTS version.
 - Add comments _everywhere_.
-- Review and consolidate plotting scripts.
-- Update phot file to read in BJD from headers and use as default time format throughout but preserving all formats in the final output file
-- Consolidate phot files for each telescope into a single file but with correct plate scales and aperture radii used at runtime, depending on the telescope
+- Remove need for separate phot files for each telescope by defining default plate scales, background params and aperture radii in a file.
+Also create optional arguments to let user specify their own at runtime.
+Save the values used to a file for downstream use by plot.py
 - Review binning logic.
-Frames with different exposure times are currently binned separately, creating a discontinuity.
-Use times to determine binning?
-- Add output plots to plot_comp_phot such as FWHM
-- Save chosen aperture sizes and bkg parms used in phot.py to a file so they can be read in by plot.py
+Currently binning relies on user specifying frame intervals and corresponding exposure times.
+Use header keyword to determine binning?
+- Create subplot pdf of most important plots and add plots to show systematics e.g. FWHM, background, CCDX, CCDY, comparison-X vs comparison-Y residuals etc
+- In phot.py, create separate ingress and egress times for expected vs actual so predicted times can still be shown but highest S/N can use more accurate values. determined by user.